Tianxiang-C/SCI-Cream/content/authors/CUI Tianxiang/_index.md

   - Alumni
 ---

-CUI Tianxiang (崔天祥) is a research assistant in applied psychology at The Chinese University of Hong Kong, Shenzhen, working under Prof. HE Jinbo’s supervision.
+CUI Tianxiang is a research assistant in applied psychology at The Chinese University of Hong Kong, Shenzhen, working under Prof. HE Jinbo’s supervision.
 In August 2022, he will begin his PhD studies in Department of Psychology at University of Macau.
 You may learn more about him by visiting his [homepage](https://cuitx.netlify.app/).